fakhurdin/SysMate---Linux-Server-Automation-Toolkit/README.md

   Automatically configure the UFW firewall with secure rules for SSH, HTTP, and HTTPS.

 - **Automated Backups**
-  Daily backups with the ability to restore system data from specified directories.
+  Set up daily backups and restore system data from specified directories.

 - **Cronjob Management**
-  Schedule and automate tasks such as backups and updates using cronjobs.
+  Schedule and automate tasks such as backups and updates using cron.

 - **Simple and Extensible**
   Easily extendable scripts that can be customized based on individual needs.